 Three Intermezzi, Op.
 117 (1892)

-The intermezzo is a genre which preoccupied Brahms and dominated his compositions for piano the early 1890s.
+As a genre, the intermezzo preoccupied Brahms and dominated his compositions for piano the early 1890s.
 As well as the Op.117 Intermezzi, there are four intermezzi in the Op.
 116 Fantasien, four intermezzi in the set of six Pieces for Piano Op.
 118, and three intermezzi in the four Pieces for Piano Op.
 119. Brahms’s late piano music has a very special character; it casts back to the music of Schumann (redolent, for Brahms, of memories of his own youth) and combines this with the melancholy yet uniquely affirmative nature that defines the music which Brahms wrote in his final decade.